 Anyway.
 I have considered all the options available to me (change course, change university, apprenticeships, go to college, work full-time) knowing that all of the suggestions will get me where I want to be.
 However, I have finally decided and have been accepted onto a Business Management course at the University of South Wales.
 I honestly cannot wait to continue studying a subject that I thoroughly enjoy.
 I have been fortunate enough to have been given a second chance at doing something that I love, even if I do have to live with my parents for another year.
 What I am saying is that there will most likely be a solution to a problem during your time as a student.

 So if you find yourself in a position like me, either this year or next year, then ask for advice from the careers departments in your university.
-The career advisers are there and are qualified to help you get the qualifications and advice you need for your chosen career, so take advantage of this department in your university.
+The career advisers are there and are qualified to help you get the qualifications and advice you need for your chosen career, so take advantage of this department at your university.

 In terms of housing, I, like many students would have signed a contract for a house in second year.
 Signing a legally binding contract is awfully difficult to get out of, so the best thing to do is to contact the estate agent or landlord and ask for advice.
 Most contracts will state that you can find someone to replace your tenancy, however, it is always best to check with someone who knows the score.